 The Tascam DR-05X replaces the now discontinued DR-05, and directly competes against the Zoom H1n.
 Both cheap voice recorders are in a similar price bracket and record up to 24-bit/96kHz WAV high-resolution audio.
 The two key differences between the two recorders are that Tascam’s model is heavier and bulkier than Zoom’s, and it has a higher sensitivity.

 The omnidirectional stereo microphones effectively record ambient sound, and if you want a more acute recording angle, you can always connect an external mic or lavalier.
 The new model requires two AA batteries which further increases its weight, though it is lighter than its predecessor.
-That said, the batteries do last for ~17.5 hours when recording the highest quality file format, two-channel 16-bit/44.1kHz WAV.
-Additionally, the DR-05X now also allows for USB power deliver, so you can plug a USB external battery in and avoid the AAs.
+That said, the batteries do last for almost 18 hours when recording the highest quality file format, two-channel 16-bit/44.1kHz WAV.
+Additionally, the DR-05X supports USB power delivery, so you can plug a USB external battery in and avoid the AAs.

 The recorder may be mounted to a camera, and effectively functions as a basic editing station with its auto-tone feature.
-The Tascam DR-05X still offers great features like auto- and pre-recording.
+The Tascam DR-05X still offers great features like auto and pre-recording.
 The former automatically begins recording when sounds of a specific loudness are detected, while the latter saves the two seconds before you begin a recording.
 There are also auto-level and limiter functions to protect you from any excessively loud sounds.
-If you create a recording but want to overwrite it, that can be done from within the recorder too.
 New to this model is a non-destructive overdubbing feature, which allows for layering multiple tracks over one another without losing any audio quality on either track.

 Suffice to say that this is a remarkably powerful recorder for less than $100.